 - 10.15.
 For the open-ended pooled funds in which the Scheme invests, there are no predetermined terms of agreement with the investment managers. - 10.16.
-The suitability of the Scheme's asset allocation and its ongoing alignment with the Trustees' investment beliefs is assessed every three years, or more frequently if changes deem it appropriate to do so.
-As part of this review the ongoing appropriateness of the investment managers, and the specific funds used, is assessed.
+The suitability of the Scheme's asset allocation and its ongoing alignment with the Trustees' investment aims, beliefs and constraints is assessed every three years, or when changes deem it appropriate to do so more frequently.
+As part of this review the ongoing appropriateness of the investment managers, and the specific funds used, is assessed. - 10.17.
+For closed ended funds, the Scheme reviews the appointment with the investment manager as the manager releases new iterations of the funds (which the Trustees may consider further investment into) and at, or just prior to, maturity of the closed-ended fund.